From protein-rich, plant-based hamburgers to fresh leafy greens, plant-based diets are all the rage!

 Some of the population loves this healthy eating lifestyle because of their limitations to cropland, freshwater and energy resources.
 Others, like celebrities Joaquin Phoenix and Ellen DeGeneres, choose to live on plant-based food for the health benefits.
 This influence stretches to the millennial generation — 25 to 35-year-old Americans are seeking healthier food options and they’re finding organizations who are willing to serve them.

-Plant-based food companies have started to cater to this demographic, increasing their profits 11 percent alone over the last year, making it a $4.5 billion industry.
+Plant-based food companies cater to this demographic, increasing their profits 11 percent alone over the last year, making it a $4.5 billion industry.
 Plant-based meat companies are seeing the demand and following suit.
 Today, that meat category is worth more than $800 million.

 The Health Evidence